yugabyte/yugabyte-db/docs/README.md

    - `<name>.diagram.md`

    For `<name>`, use a comma-separated list of rule names from the EBNF file that you want in your new file.
-The two new files must be added into a directory structure that matches the top-level directory (`ysql` or `ycql`) — if needed, create any required parent directories.

-   _Example: for the YSQL 'COPY' command, the generated files are as follows:_
+   _Example: for the YSQL 'COPY' command, the generated files are the following:_

    - `content/latest/api/ysql/syntax_resources/commands/copy_from,copy_to,copy_option.diagram.md`
    - `content/latest/api/ysql/syntax_resources/commands/copy_from,copy_to,copy_option.grammar.md`